 Despite its toxic nature, deadly nightshade has a long history of medicinal use.
 Early herbalists believed that witches used belladonna to facilitate flight, and used the plant in pain-relieving salves.

 In 1500s Europe, healers used deadly nightshade (then called “dwale”) to put patients to sleep while performing surgeries and cauterizations.
-Leaves were soaked in wine vinegar and placed on the patients’ head.
+Leaves were soaked in wine vinegar and placed on the patients’ heads.

 Today, modern medicine utilizes the alkaloids found in belladonna.
 When used by a qualified practitioner, A. belldonna may be used to treat: